swcarpentry/python-novice-inflammation/_episodes/08-defensive.md

 ---
-layout: page
-title: Programming with Python
-subtitle: Defensive Programming
+title: Defensive Programming
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Explain what an assertion is."
+- "Add assertions that check the program's state is correct."
+- "Correctly add precondition and postcondition assertions to functions."
+- "Explain what test-driven development is, and use it when creating new functions."
+- "Explain why variables should be initialized using actual data values rather than arbitrary constants."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain what an assertion is.
-> *   Add assertions that check the program's state is correct.
-> *   Correctly add precondition and postcondition assertions to functions.
-> *   Explain what test-driven development is, and use it when creating new functions.
-> *   Explain why variables should be initialized using actual data values rather than arbitrary constants.

 Our previous lessons have introduced the basic tools of programming: variables and lists,